 So, the moral of the story is that if you know the answers to tricky riddles, you have a lot of power.
 Do you now want to go back and review the answers above one more time?

 — Tim Moodie and Mike O’Halloran

-They wholeheartedly agreed to leave one of the best known questions off the list, “Have you stopped beating your wife?”
+They wholeheartedly agreed to leave one of the best-known questions off the list, “Have you stopped beating your wife?”
 But, then things got challenging.
-Through lots of give and take, they arrived at the fine-tuned list above which they think are great for classrooms, dinner tables and car rides.
+Through lots of giving and take, they arrived at the fine-tuned list above which they think are great for classrooms, dinner tables, and car rides.